- How much is car insurance per month by company?

 Remember, your personal rates may go up or down from the national average based on your age, gender, driving record and where you live.

-Company | State minimum BI/PD | Liability only - 50/100/50 BI/PD | Full coverage - 100/300/100 BI/PD - 500 comp/coll | Non-owners |
+| Company | State minimum BI/PD | Liability only - 50/100/50 BI/PD | Full coverage - 100/300/100 BI/PD - 500 comp/coll | Non-owners |

-Geico | $34 | $47 | $147 | $28 |
+| GEICO | $34 | $47 | $147 | $28 |

-State Farm | $42 | $54 | $165 | $22 |
+| State Farm | $42 | $54 | $165 | $22 |

-Allstate | $58 | $71 | $209 | $53 |
+| Allstate | $58 | $71 | $209 | $53 |

-Progressive | $46 | $59 | $166 | $45 |
+| Progressive | $46 | $59 | $166 | $45 |

-Farmers | $58 | $83 | $199 | $41 |
+| Farmers | $58 | $83 | $199 | $41 |

-Nationwide | $44 | $54 | $129 | $41 |
+| Nationwide | $44 | $54 | $129 | $41 |

-Travelers | $43 | $54 | $134 | $28 |
+| Travelers | $43 | $54 | $134 | $28 |

-Average monthly car insurance rates by state
+Average car insurance cost per month by state and company

 The national monthly average cost is $158.
 California and Florida have two of the highest average monthly rates, at $201 and $224, respectively.
 Maine and New Hampshire have some of the cheapest rates, below the national average at $98 and $105, respectively.